RempelOliveira/Retrobat.DS4Windows/README.md

 # Running

-First of all, create a new directory inside the Retrobat installation directory called `plugins`, download the zip from this repository and unzip it inside that folder.
+First of all, create a new directory called `plugins` inside the Retrobat installation directory, download the zip from this repository and unzip it inside that folder.
 You'll have a structure like below.

 ```
 │